mcp-team/mcp-starter-pack/guides/graph_basics.md

 We see that our graph will have **7** nodes and edges, and our objective is to see if we can travel from node **0** to node **5**.

 The remaining lines are used to help us construct our graph.
+Keep in mind this graph only has bidirectional edges, this means if you can go from 0 to 1 you can go from 1 to 0.
 From the input above we will get a graph that will look like the following.

 ![example graph](images/graph_basic_0.png)